 Your no-claims bonus grows every year you don’t make a claim on your insurance.
 In general, it’s calculated as follows:

 |Five (and over)||65%+|

 If you have an accident and/or make a claim, you can lose 2 years of your no-claims bonus and your premiums will increase.
+This can make saving money on car insurance especially difficult.
 If this happens more than once, you’ll lose all your no-claims bonus.
 If your car suffers minor damage, you might decide not to make a claim from your insurance provider so you won’t lose your no-claims bonus.
 However, you must still notify your insurer of any accident or a future claim might be rejected.

 Terms vary between insurance providers but it’s possible to buy/protect your no-claims bonus, which enables you to make a claim without your bonus being affected.
 It could be that you’re allowed one claim in one year or two claims in the space of two years – you should check with your insurance provider.

-If you decide to change your insurance company because you’ve found a better deal and have built up your no-claims bonus with your previous insurer, then you should ask if you can carry the bonus over or whether you can pay an extra premium to protect it.
+If you decide to change your insurance company because you’ve found a better deal, especially if it means saving money on car insurance for your family, and have built up your no-claims bonus with your previous insurer, then you should ask if you can carry the bonus over or whether you can pay an extra premium to protect it.
 If it isn’t possible or proves to be too expensive, weigh up how much you’ll be losing in the long-term by switching companies.

 How car insurance premiums are calculated

 Like any other insurance policy, your insurance premiums depend on your personal details such as your age and profession.
 These allow insurance companies to calculate how big a risk you are and how likely you are to have an accident and/or make a claim.
 Of course your driving record plays a role too and so they need to know about any previous insurance claims you might have made as well as whether you have any penalties on your licence.